 Before commencing that trip, I was browsing the internet to search for a wide-angle lens that I could take with me on the hike.

-The wide-angle, the aperture, and price were my priorities, and the lens that fitted those conditions was the Samyang 14 millimeters F 2.8 I got it.
+The wide angle, the aperture, and the price were my priorities, and the lens that fitted those conditions was the Samyang 14 millimeters F 2.8 I got it.